Spring cleaning is both a total drag and completely refreshing, isn’t it?

 I also found it interesting to consider this concept not just when it comes to my home.
-When I start to think about how I live my life and my relationships, I wonder—am I holding onto someone or something that isn’t making me happy?
+When I start to think about my relationships or how I live my life, I wonder—am I holding onto someone or something that isn’t making me happy?

 To Swedish death clean my whole life, not just my home, I ask myself these four questions: